wellsaid-labs/tts-evaluation/ops/run/README.md

       gcr.io/voice-service-2-313121/speech-api-worker@sha256:3af2c7a3a88806e0ff5e5c0659ab6a97c42eba7f6e5d61e33dbc9244163e17d3
       ```

+    - `$imageEntrypoint` is a string value that references the python service entry point.
+      Currently, this is for legacy image support (images prior to v9 that required a different entry).

     - `$includeImageApiKeys` is a boolean flag that determines whether or not to
       inject api keys into the proxied upstream request.
 This is only for backwards
       compatibility, enabled support of our existing tts worker images.